Introduction to Financial Accounting

 Corporation, Partnership, Estate and Trust Taxation

 Examination of the tax skills necessary to make decisions regarding corporations, partnerships, estates, and trusts.
 Emphasis on such areas as organization and capital structure, earnings and profits, dividend distribution, redemptions, liquidations, and reorganizations of corporations.
 Additional study includes flow-through entities such as partnerships and S corporations as well as family tax planning and exempt entities.
 Practical application of the tax law with historical, economic, and political perspectives.
 3 Credits (3 Lecture) Prerequisite(s): ACC331.
 Spring Only.

 Examination of the auditing function and the role of the independent auditor in both the business organization and the business environment.
 Topics include generally accepted audit standards (GAAS), professional auditing standards, and auditors' ethical responsibilities.
 Skills developed include planning the audit; obtaining an understanding of the client; evaluating internal controls; collecting and analyzing audit evidence about business risks, controls and performance; developing audit findings and conclusions; performing audit results; and performing audit follow-up procedures.
-3 Credits (3 Lecture) Prerequisite(s): ACC346.
+3 Credits (3 Lecture) Prerequisite(s): ACC285 and ACC346.
 (Writing Enriched) Fall Only.

 Advanced Financial Accounting